Francis Higginson

-Francis Higginson (1588–1630) was an early Puritan minister in Colonial New England, and the first minister of Salem, Massachusetts.
+Francis Higginson (1588–1630) was an early Puritan minister in Colonial New England, and the first teacher of the first church in Salem, Massachusetts.
 He was an ancestor of Thomas Wentworth Higginson.

 Biography

 England

 The son of a minister, Francis Higginson received his B.A. degree from Jesus College, Cambridge, in 1610 and his M.A. in 1613.
 About 1615, he became minister at Claybrooke, one of the parishes of Leicester, and acquired great influence as a preacher.
 Through his acquaintance with Arthur Hildersham and Thomas Hooker, he became disenchanted with the church of England and began to associate himself with Puritan congregations.
 Religion in England was still going through a very discordant time, especially when King Charles I ascended the throne in 1625 and married a French Catholic Princess.
 Puritans in England were persecuted for their beliefs and practices with their ministers being forbidden to preach.
 Higginson left his parish, although he continued to preach occasionally in the pulpits of the church of England.
 He refused offers of many excellent well paying jobs on account of his opinions, and was supporting himself by preparing young men for the university.